microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 * It can take ~15 minutes before you will be able to verify the integration and monitoring insights coming from OSM to Azure Monitor by following the below steps in the Azure portal.

-  * Verify the namespaces are showing up in the insights section of the Arc enabled Kubernetes resource in Azure portal.
+  * Verify the namespaces are showing up in the insights section of the Arc-enabled Kubernetes resource in Azure portal.

     ![Screenshot showing the namespaces in the Container Insights](./06.png)